-2. The Emergency Management and Homeland Security Division of the Department of State Police shall coordinate and maximize all state efforts that may be activated to state service to assist local government and officials in Eaton County, and may call upon all state departments to utilize available resources to assist in the emergency area consistent with the Michigan Emergency Management Plan.
+2. The Emergency Management and Homeland Security Division of the Department of State Police shall coordinate and maximize all state efforts that may be activated to state service to assist local governments and officials in the affected areas and may call upon all state departments and agencies to utilize available resources to assist in the affected areas focusing on public health and safety concerns consistent with the Michigan Emergency Management Plan.

-3. The State of Emergency is terminated at such time as emergency conditions no longer exist and appropriate programs have been implemented to recover from the effects of the emergency conditions but in no case later than July 10, 2008.
+3. The State of Disaster is terminated at such time as disaster conditions no longer exist and appropriate programs have been implemented to recover from the effects of the disaster conditions but in no case later than Tuesday, August 24, 2010.

-Given under my hand and the Great Seal of the State of Michigan this 13th day of June in the year of our Lord, Two thousand and eight.
+Given under my hand and the Great Seal of the State of Michigan this 27th day of July in the year of our Lord, two thousand and ten.

 JENNIFER M. GRANHOLM